OnroerendErfgoed/skosprovider_rdf/docs/intro.rst

-It also provides a utility function to dump any implementation of :class:`skosprovider.providers.VocabularyProvider` to a :class:`rdflib.rdflib.Graph`.
+It also provides a utility function to dump any implementation of :class:`skosprovider.providers.VocabularyProvider` to a :class:`rdflib.graph.Graph`.
 Again, since the provider only deals with the :class:`~rdflib.graph.Graph` object, it's possible to serialise a VocabularyProvider to whatever RDF serialisations :mod:`rdflib` allows.